 Real-time visibility is achievable even for small and medium enterprises.
-The right technological solution can help businesses stay on top of each order they send out, allowing them to identify issues and take proactive steps to address them.
+The right delivery logistics platform can help businesses stay on top of each order they send out, allowing them to identify issues and take proactive steps to address them.

 Why Real-Time Visibility Is Important

 Tracking packages in real-time is more important than ever for several reasons:

 For one, the final mile accounts for more than half of the business's total shipping costs.
 Plus, lost packages or delays can also hurt business and turn away customers.
 E-commerce patrons, after all, can be ruthless—modern consumers often refuse to patronize (and even leave disparaging online reviews of) brands that failed to provide them with exceptional delivery services.

 Below are some numbers to consider:

 - 94 percent of shoppers blamed the retailer when they had a bad delivery experience